ctdk/goiardi/README.md

                           Default 10485760 bytes (10MB).
    -j, --json-req-max-size= Maximum size for a JSON request from the client.
                           Per chef-pedant, default is 1000000.
+       --use-unsafe-mem-store Use the faster, but less safe, old method of storing data in the in-memory data store with pointers, rather than encoding the data with gob and giving a new copy of the object to each requestor.
+If this is enabled goiardi will run faster in in-memory mode, but one goroutine could change an object while it's being used by another.
+Has no effect when using an SQL backend.
 ```

    Options specified on the command line override options in the config file.